teamspeak/teamspeak6-server/CONFIG.md

 ### TeamSpeak 6 Server: Frequently Used Parameters & Environment Variables

-This document provides a detailed list of frequently used command-line parameters and their corresponding environment variables for configuring the TeamSpeak 6 server.
-You can configure the server using:
+This document outlines the most commonly used command-line parameters and their equivalent environment variables for configuring the TeamSpeak 6 server.
+You can configure the server using either of the following methods:
 - Command-line flags
 - Environment variables
 - A `tsserver.yaml` configuration file